-- A. No Individual e-mail accounts for students enrolled in grades K-12 will be established by the school district for students enrolled in grades K-6 on an as-needed basis; - B. No student may access his or her own external e-mail accounts; - C. Teacher directed accounts for students are acceptable as follows: - 1.
-Only class accounts may be established for grades K-6; - Students in grades 7-12 may have individual accounts for legitimate educational purposes as determined by the school principal; - C. No personally identifiable e-mail addresses for students are to be published on the web; - D. District and school staff members will be issued school system e-mail addresses in the form: name@mail.clay.k12.fl.us.
-These accounts will be used for school business and may be published;
+- A. Individual e-mail accounts for students enrolled in grades K-12 will be established by the school district on an as-needed basis; - B. No student may access his or her own external e-mail accounts; - C. No personally identifiable e-mail addresses for students are to be published on the web; - D. District and school staff members will be issued school system e-mail addresses in the form: name@mail.clay.k12.fl.us.
+These accounts will be used for school business and may be published; - E. E-mail transmission between SDCC employees regarding students may include student name, sports teams, course titles, dates of attendance, and awards.

-- E. E-mail transmission between SDCC employees regarding students may include student name, sports teams, course titles, dates of attendance, and awards. - 1.
-Any e-mail transmission between SDCC employees regarding confidential student information or records or reports for which there is a right of privacy under FERPA or F.S.
+- 1. Any e-mail transmission between SDCC employees regarding confidential student information or records or reports for which there is a right of privacy under FERPA or F.S.
 1002.22 must be segregated into a student file folder or a confidential file folder upon receipt and may not be disseminated as public record. - 2.
 No e-mail communications containing information as defined above shall be sent to anyone outside of the school district.
 If a parent or guardian wishes to communicate with staff via e-mail or if a parent or guardian wants to allow e-mail communications about his/her child to others outside of the school district, the parent or guardian of the student must personally come to the school and sign a request and consent for such transmission and provide the address to which such e-mail transmissions should be sent. - 3.
 The transmission of confidential information such as student ID numbers, addresses, or phone numbers and/or personal information such as social security numbers, addresses, or phone numbers shall not be used in e-mail.
 Such information should be formalized into letters and memoranda.
 E-mail can be edited and redistributed without the knowledge or permission of the originator.
-There is also a presumptive right of the public to access public documents. - F. It shall be the responsibility of the sending party to maintain a copy of original e-mail transmissions if as required under the public records law; - G. Parents have a right to access their student's e-mail account.
+There is also a presumptive right of the public to access public documents. - F. It shall be the responsibility of the sending party to maintain a copy of original e-mail transmissions if required under the public records law; - G. Parents have a right to access their student's e-mail account.
 The Information Technology staff will evaluate these requests, which must be signed by the school principal; - H. Individuals using e-mail in an inappropriate manner will be subject to penalties as described in Board Policy 2.17; - I. The e-mail system and hardware equipment is owned by School District of Clay County and is intended for school district business use.
 Minor personal use of e-mail is acceptable but should not interfere with or conflict with school district business. - J. Change e-mail passwords frequently.